Skip to content

 quality

-Post-generation data corruption — null injection, duplicates, type mismatches, late arrivals, schema drift.
+Post-generation data corruption — null injection, duplicates, type mismatches, late arrivals, schema drift, volume anomalies.

 How to enable

 Append to any config.
 Replace <fact> with one of your fact-table names and <metric_col> with a column on that fact.
-Mutually exclusive with holdout and entity_features — pick one corruption strategy per config.
+Mutually exclusive with holdout and entity_features — the three blocks are pairwise incompatible, so a config may opt into at most one of them.

 quality: